 Whether you’re an adrenaline-seeker or sunset chaser, this Phuket guide is the most comprehensive one you’ll need to experience the island’s best.

 4G SIM Card: Preorder your Happy Tourist SIM and have it handed to you at the arrival hall of Phuket International Airport.
-This SIM card costs only ~S$6 and provides 3GB worth of 4G data for eight days!
+This SIM card costs only ~S$8 and provides 15GB worth of 4G data for eight days!

-Transport: For convenience (and comfort), book a private car charter and plan your own itinerary.
+Non-drivers can also book a private car charter for convenience (and comfort).
 This is especially useful if you live outside the main areas of Patong, Phuket Town and Karon.
-Prices start from S$90/car.
+Prices start from ~S$81/car.